-Adding an antique dry sink to your home is a quick way to give it a vintage look.
-Whether you love primitives or Victorian design, a dry sink will fit right in.
+Adding an antique dry sink to your home is a quick way to give it a vintage look without taking up too much space or having to complete expensive remodeling.
+Whether you love primitives or Victorian design, you can find a dry sink that'll fit right in.

 What Is a Dry Sink?